dottjt/plastic/chapters/07-bubble.md

 "Very funny," I noted in extreme caution, knowing full-well that there was a 1 in 10 chance that her flirtatious actions could result in a round of heated bathroom sex, unfortunate for the disabled sod in a 60s' wheel chair holding on for dear life to the ambient noise of sexual wear n' tear.

+"A candy confectionary company for human pets", states the first h1 element of our serverless website, hand-crafted in pure HTML by some orange-back.

 "What's up with everyone?
 It seems a bit tense out there.
 You didn't attack some poor girl in the toilets again, did you?"

 "Oh, you know me.
 I would never allow a witness escape.
 No, didn't you hear about the stock market?
 It's pretty brutal."